luyuliu/vizathon-geovisualization/README.md

 - [Visual Studio Code](https://code.visualstudio.com/download)
 - [GitHub Desktop](https://desktop.github.com/) and a GitHub account which can be created from [here](https://github.com/)

-After you register and confirm your GitHub account, we need to fork [this repository](https://github.com/luyuliu/UCGIS-Fullstack-Geovisualization-Workshop) and click on the "fork" button to the right.
+You can choose to create your own repository with the same name, or, you can fork [this repository](https://github.com/luyuliu/vizathon-geovisualization) and click on the "fork" button to the right.
 Now you should have a repository with the same name but under your username, you are the owner of this forked repository.
 We will do everything in **your own forked repository**.
-Your own repo's URL should look like `https://github.com/[yourusername]/UCGIS-Fullstack-Geovisualization-Workshop`
+Your own repo's URL should look like `https://github.com/[yourusername]/vizathon-geovisualization`

 After forking your repo, go to GitHub Desktop and log in with your credential.
 We will need to add your repo to your local machine.
 To do this:
 - Click on *file* in the banner menu.
 - Click *clone repository*.
-- Find the repo `UCGIS-Fullstack-Geovisualization-Workshop` in the list, or, search in the search bar.
+- Find the repo `vizathon-geovisualization` in the list, or, search in the search bar.
 - Specify the location.
 You can also just leave to the default.
 - Click *clone* button.
 Then the software will clone your repo to the local disk.
 - The GitHub Desktop will ask you *"how are you planning to use this fork?"*.
 You should answer *"For my own purposes"*.

 We also need to set up your **GitHub page**.
-Go to your own repo's URL (should look like `https://github.com/[insert your username]/UCGIS-Fullstack-Geovisualization-Workshop/settings/pages`).
+Go to your own repo's URL (should look like `https://github.com/[insert your username]/vizathon-geovisualization/settings/pages`).
 You should see the GitHub Pages setting.
 If not, you can also go to the main page of your repo and click *"Settings"* and go to "*Pages*".

 Now under "*Source*", choose branch as main, and click "*Save*" button.

 A few minutes later, you should be able to access the content in your repo.
 For example, try the two things below:
-- You can try to download the UFO witness data with a URL like this `https://[insert your username].github.io/UCGIS-Fullstack-Geovisualization-Workshop/data/UFO.geojson`.
+- You can try to download the UFO witness data with a URL like this `https://[insert your username].github.io/vizathon-geovisualization/data/UFO.geojson`.
 Your browser should be able to download as a file.
-- You can try to access `https://[insert your username].github.io/UCGIS-Fullstack-Geovisualization-Workshop/demo/` to try a demo map I made.
+- You can try to access `https://[insert your username].github.io/vizathon-geovisualization/demo/` to try a demo map I made.
 We will host your final product in a similar manner.